-Noise-canceling headphones reduce background sounds such as the roar of an airplane engine, the rumble of a train and highway noise.
-They do this by producing an “anti-noise” sound wave that interferes with and cancels out unwanted background noise.
-They contain a microphone placed near the ear and electronic circuitry that generates the opposing sound.
-Unlike cell phones, noise-cancelling headphones do not emit low level radiation and do not pose any of the potential hazards that could stem from frequent use of a cell phone held next to the ear.
+Noise-canceling headphones reduce background sounds such as the roar of an airplane engine, the rumble of a train, and highway noise.
+They do this by producing an “anti-noise” sound wave that interferes with and cancels out background noise (called active noise cancellation, or ANC) combined with dampers that block unwanted noise (passive noise cancellation).
+They contain a microphone placed near the ear and electronic circuitry that generates the opposing wave.
+Not only are they not dangerous, they are actually beneficial in many ways, and I recommend them.

 Andrew Weil, M.D.

 Basner M, Babisch W, Davis A, Brink M, Clark C, Janssen S, Stansfeld S. Auditory and non-auditory effects of noise on health.
 Lancet.
 2014 Apr 12;383(9925):1325-1332. doi: 10.1016/S0140-6736(13)61613-X. Epub 2013 Oct 30.
 PMID: 24183105; PMCID: PMC3988259. https://pubmed.ncbi.nlm.nih.gov/24183105/

 Jiang W, Zhao F, Guderley N, Manchaiah V. Daily music exposure dose and hearing problems using personal listening devices in adolescents and young adults: A systematic review.
 Int J Audiol.
 2016;55(4):197-205. doi: 10.3109/14992027.2015.1122237.
 Epub 2016 Jan 15.
 PMID: 26768911. https://pubmed.ncbi.nlm.nih.gov/26768911/